TZstatsADS/Spr2017-Proj1-bz2290/README.md

 (3)Please refer to "package.R" in doc to make sure all library are proper installed in your computer

 #Contribution Statement#
-This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the compostion of this repo or any other related part of this project.
+This Project is solely done by Boxuan Zhao, including data processing, analysis, as well as the composition of this repo or any other related part of this project.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.